 However, poorly executed meetings & excessive meetings come at a high cost which is paid for by reducing productivity, focus, and engagement.

 With the average office worker spending more than one day every week on meetings, addressing the waste of hours resulting from ineffective and inefficient meetings could be the single biggest boost to productivity for any organization.

 I recently came across a survey conducted in 2016 which revealed that the average UK worker attends 3.7 meetings every week, spending one hour nine minutes preparing for each meeting and one hour 22 minutes attending them.

 If that’s not bad enough many office workers state that most meetings they attend are inefficient and could be shorter.

 Call me a skeptic but in the intervening 4 years, I haven’t seen a positive shift in this trend.

 What type of meeting culture do you have?
 Do people generally feel that the majority of meetings they attend are productive, time-efficient and relevant?
 Do the meetings you attend help you meet your goals?

 Culture of conversation

-Great leaders I’ve seen are masters of conversation, they are curious and interested in not only the topic but the people and how they think.
+Great leaders I’ve seen are masters of conversation, they are curious about not only the topic but the people and how they think.
 Likewise, I see this reflected in their organizations.
-When a healthy culture of human to human conversation is established the rewards are reaped in strong collaboration, engagement, and alignment.
+When a healthy culture of human-to-human conversation is established the rewards are reaped in strong collaboration, engagement, and alignment.